 Alternators are found are front of the engine, driven by the crankshaft. there are different types and designs.
-The one’s with permanent magnet for a magnetic field is known as magneto while alternators in power stations driven by steam turbines are called turbo-alternators.
-Nevertheless, the primary function of alternators in any mechanical application is for charging their electrical devices.
+The ones with permanent magnet for a magnetic field are known as magneto while alternators in power stations driven by steam turbines are called turbo-alternators.
+Nevertheless, the primary function of alternators in any mechanical application is to charge their electrical devices.

 Today we’ll be looking at the definition, functions, parts, diagram, types, working principles, and worse symptoms of an alternator used in an automotive engine.